openshift-labs/learn-katacoda/middleware/middleware-quarkus/qute/05-periodic.md

 # Rendering Periodic Reports

-Templating engine could be also very useful when rendering periodic reports.
-We will use the `quarkus-scheduler` extension which you've alrady added.
+Templating engines can be also very useful when rendering periodic reports.
+We will use the `quarkus-scheduler` extension which you've already added.

 ## Create Samples